frida/frida-website/_i18n/en/_docs/stalker.md

 Stalker works on one block at a time.
-It starts with either the block after the return to the call to `gum_stalker_follow_me()` or the block of code to which the instruction pointer of the target thread is pointing when `gum_stalker_follow` is called.
+It starts with either the block after the return to the call to `gum_stalker_follow_me()` or the block of code to which the instruction pointer of the target thread is pointing when `gum_stalker_follow()` is called.

 Stalker works by allocating some memory and writing to it a new instrumented copy of the original block.
-Instructions may be added to generate events, or carry out any of the other features the stalker engine offers.
+Instructions may be added to generate events, or carry out any of the other features the Stalker engine offers.
 Stalker must also relocate instructions as necessary.
 Consider the following instruction:

 ```